-When the family was dying out, the last male member of the family would have the hei-tiki buried with him to guard it from strangers.
-The head of families would also have the hei-tiki buried with him when he died.
-When the coast was clear, the nearest male relative would go to the burial site and retrieve the hei-tiki, so that it could guide the family once more.
+If a family was dying out, the family’s last male member would be buried with the hei-tiki, to guard it from strangers.
+Family heads would also have their hei-tiki pendants buried with them.
+Afterwards, when the coast was clear, their nearest male relatives would return and retrieve the heirlooms.
+Thus, the ancestral spirits could continue to guide their families.

-This succession of burials and retrievals of the hei-tiki certainly added to their mystique.
-Many cultures fear their dead, the Maori seemed to find them a great source of aid.
-It is indeed a strongly encouraging thought that the wisdom of the ancestors would be passed on to these jade images as they lay in the grave, waiting to rejoin their families once more.
+This succession of burials and retrievals certainly added to the mystique of the hei-tiki.
+While many cultures fear their dead, the Maori considered them a great source of aid.
+The wisdom of their ancestors lived in these jade pendants, waiting in the grave to rejoin their families again.

-A medicinal cult arose around jade in ancient China, it involved the mixing of powdered jade with water as a panacea to strengthen the body and to prolong life.
-If ingested just prior to death, this jade mixture was supposed to delay decomposition.
+A medicinal cult arose around jade in Ancient China.
+People believed mixing powdered jade with water produced a panacea to strengthen the body and prolong life.
+If ingested just prior to death, this mixture supposedly even delayed the decomposition of the body.

-Confucius describes the Chinese love of jade by comparing its qualities to the virtues of a gentleman, “esteemed by all under the sun”.
-The ancient Han scholar, Xu Shen, lists the five virtues of jade in his great dictionary as, ‘charity, rectitude, wisdom, courage and equity’.
+Confucius described the Chinese love of jade by comparing its qualities to the virtues of a gentleman, “esteemed by all under the Sun.”
+Xu Shen, an ancient Han scholar, listed the five virtues of jade in his Great Dictionary as “charity, rectitude, wisdom, courage, and equity.”

-Jade use and reverence in China dates back to Neolithic times, (one of the earliest forms of the ideograph for ‘king’ appears to be the symbol for a string of jade beads), and to list all instances and occurrences would be a formidable task.
+Jade use and reverence in China dates back to Neolithic times.
+For example, one of the earliest forms of the ideograph for “king” appears to be the symbol for a string of jade beads.
 Suffice to say that one of the gates in the Great Wall of China is named the Jade Gate.
-Caravans of jade bearing camels trekked two thousand miles, over as many years, bringing jade to the artisans of China to work into huge sculptures, as well as tiny, delicate ornaments.
-The art of jade carving is so specialized that it is very rare to find an artist who can create both large and small carvings.
+Caravans of camels bearing jade trekked two-thousand miles, over as many years, bringing jade to Chinese artisans.
+They worked this stone into huge sculptures as well as tiny, delicate ornaments.
+However, so great was the demand that jade carving became very specialized.
+Finding someone who could create both large and small carvings was difficult.

-As a sign of nobility and wealth, as a protector of generations and the dead, and as musically pleasing instruments, jade has been and always will be ‘Yu’, the gem supreme, the “Jewel of Heaven”, stone of the heart.
+Jade symbolism includes associations with nobility and wealth.
+Many consider it a protector of generations, living and dead.
+Jade has been and always will be Yu, the “gem supreme” and the “Jewel of Heaven,” stone of the heart.